tamasgal/django-tornado/README.md

 django-tornado
 ==============

-An example how to run django on Tornado.
+An example how to run Django on Tornado.
 Simply run `run_tornado.py` and navigate your browser to

   [http://localhost:8080/hello-django](http://localhost:8080/hello-django)